 “If you’re looking for a dramatic custom color that isn’t a natural wood shade, then painting could be right for you,” says Nhance.
 That’s pretty self-explanatory: color equals paint.

 But painting is a labor and time-intensive job, and it may not be for everyone.
 Kitchn describes the many pros and cons to weigh when it comes to painting your cabinets and deciding whether or not to hire for the job.
 There is never, however, a question of its value, because there is no feeling like walking into your kitchen and having it look brand new.

 To understand the value of painting your cabinets, you must have a thorough understanding of what painting involves.

-There are two accepted techniques when it comes to painting your cabinets: the traditional brush and roll technique and the more complex spray option.
+There are two accepted techniques when it comes to painting your cabinets: brush and roll, and spray.
 While actual paint application may be different, the beginning preparatory steps are similar.

 - The first necessary step is to clean the intended surface thoroughly.
 You will degrease your cabinets with a homebrew cleaner or a store-bought product.
 Then wash your cabinets with a sponge and some soapy water to make sure no excess material can impact how the paint adheres to the surface.